Shweta098/SpringSecurityWithJSeesionId-Backend/README.md

-This project contains Spring Security learing with JDK 16
+This project contains Spring Security learing with JDK 17 with  spring security 6